This is a story about a series of traumatic experiences that could lead to PTSD and eventually which could lead to OTD.

 It is not an easy story to tell, but I will try to explain it in the best possible way.
 It is not a detailed story of abuse of any kind, and not to put blame on any community in particular, but more to create awareness.
 I will try to go a bit deeper into the trauma.
 But also about PTSD, what it does to someone, and why sometimes leaving the community is better than staying.
 When everything you try, fails, and leaving is the only option, it is never because they want to leave everything they know and love behind.This couldn't be further from the truth.

 We all know that life is not always easy.
 Sometimes it even seems unfair, but mostly we enjoy life.
 But sometimes things do go wrong in life, and often not due to our own fault.This story is an example of something that went terribly wrong, is very upsetting and even without going into detail, is hard to tell.
 It is not my intention to turn this into a drama story, but it about intense pain, frustration and anger, but also of strength.
-How he has dealt with this pain and heartbreak, falling down and getting up, not giving up but keeping on going, has made him stronger!
+How he has dealt with this pain falling down and getting up, not giving up but keeping on going, has made him stronger!

-On many occasions, she would walk out of the room or even out of the house without saying anything.
-The times of intense pain, anxiety, silence, total despair, and anger Sometimes understandable, but on other occasions wandering where it came, little things, like being unable to find that, but most of the time it was guessing.
-With many moments like that it was a heavy burden.
-I must say there was someone who step by step won his trust and never gave up on him, on many occassions and even later in life, when the going was getting tough again, he was there.
+On many occasions he would walk out of the room or even out of the house without saying anything.
+The times of intense pain, anxiety, silence, total despair, and anger sometimes understandable, but other times wondering where it came from, little things,being unable to understand and most of the time it was guessing.
+With many moments like this it was a heavy burden.There was someone, who slowly step by step won his trust and never gave up on him, on many occassions and even later in life when the going was getting tough again, he was there.
 It was hard, as his orientation to the world around him was one big treatise, so how could there be any trust?
 But when suffering becomes unbearable, it takes a very long time to trust someone again.

-When years goes by and the trauma gets buried, there is still the yeshiva to go to,study almost day and night, gaining more insight.
-The love for the Torah growing with the day and it became a refuge and a comfort during these difficult years.
-Sometimes I think that the Torah was this turning point, but it still took years, and still a lot of things went wrong, and at some point the pain was so severe that life became existential.
-Or that his whole life was Torah and outside more or less existing.
-When finally therapy was issued, finding the right kind of therapy, which was best in this case, was just the beginning.
-What we learned about PTSD is, that there is no cure, it's for life.
+Years went by and the trauma was buried, went to yeshiva and studied almost day and night, the love for the Torah was growing with the day and it became a refuge and a comfort during these difficult years.
+Sometimes I think that the Torah was this turning point, but it still took years, and still a lot of things went wrong, and at times the pain was so severe that life became existential.
+His whole life was Torah and outside more or less existing.Finding the right kind of therapy was essential but not easy, therapy is not ' one size fits all' it doesn't necessary helps in the same way for everyone.What we learned about PTSD is that there is no cure, it's for life.
 The therapy is helping step by step, in the best possible way to live your life, and with tools learning to respond to various triggers in a better way.

-When someone takes this step and leaves a community, and later on feels something is missing in his life and decides to move back.
-It could a feeling of beloning, to find out that what he is looking for is not there anymore.
+When someone takes this step and leaves a community, and later on feels something is missing in his life and decides to move back.It could be a feeling of beloning, a part of your life which make who you are today.
 The only thing that remains is the place where something terrible happened and people left the community for a second time in search of an illusion.
-I cannot believe, to tell you the truth, that someone left the community on a whim.
-When things are fine, there might be some curiosity about the outside, but not to the extent that leaving is something you just do for the sake of it.
+When someone leaves the fold on a whim,when things are fine, then there could be some kind of curiosity about the outside world, but not to the extent that leaving is something you just do for the sake of it.

 In all those ten years he never lost his trust in HaShem, never lost his love for the Torah.
 A lifeline which saved him.